Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices: Proofs and further mathematical details

 \begin{proof}[Proof of Lemma \ref{lem:lattice_inv}] The first result is just the contraposition of Lemma \ref{lem:generate_inv}.
 The second part also follows as if $f$ were $G'$ invariant, then it would be $ G \leq \langle G' , H \rangle = \langle G, H \rangle $ invariant. \end{proof}

-We can now prove the original proposition. \begin{proof}[Proof of Proposition \ref{prop:max_subgroup}] Let $G_{\max} = \langle H \leq G : f \text{ is } H \text{-invariant} \rangle$, noting that $f$ is $I$-invariant and so there is at least one such $H$.
-Then the previous lemma gives the first condition of maximal invariance, and the second is trivial and also implies uniqueness. \end{proof}
+We can now prove Proposition \ref{prop:max_subgroup}. \begin{proof}[Proof of Proposition \ref{prop:max_subgroup}] Let $G_{\max} = \langle H \leq G : f \text{ is } H \text{-invariant} \rangle$, noting that $f$ is $I$-invariant and so there is at least one such $H$.
+Then the previous lemma gives the first condition of maximal invariance, and the second is trivial and implies also uniqueness. \end{proof}